At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

 Each day of the trip follows the same pattern of Day 2 and after dinner we will be transferring back to the hides.

 Day 6: After our final night in the hide we’ll have time to shower and breakfast before returning to Kajaani airport for our flights home.
-Danny is staying on in Finland after the trip but our transfer driver will ensure that you get back to the airport on time for your flights home.

 What our customers say